 - 1 tablespoon of honey.

-Instructions: Combine the watermelon, yogurt, and honey in a blender, and blend until smooth.
+Combine the watermelon, yogurt, and honey in a blender, and blend until smooth.
 Pour the mixture into popsicle molds, and freeze for several hours.
-Enjoy the canine dessert, which is hydrating and packed with vitamins!
+Let your pup enjoy the canine dessert, which is hydrating and packed with vitamins!
 Tails up if you agree!
-Tip to go: Never add sugar or artificial sweeteners to your dog’s treats.
-Sugar can cause diabetes or lead to obesity in dogs.
-Apart from that, if your pooch does not digest lactose, switch to lactose-free alternatives.

 Can Dogs Eat Watermelon?
 Time to Recap